Medium Range: 70-120 Euros per night for two

 La Maison Maure features contemporary design in a traditional house in a good location in the central medina.
 It has a hammam and massage room, and superb terraces.

 Dar Roumana is a large, airy house with spectacular medina views from the roof terrace.
-French chef Vincent Bonnin runs the on-site Roumana Restaurant that’s open to the public.
+There's an excellent restaurant that’s open to the public.